MT70 FUJ

 Every additional non-resident vehicle parked there makes it worse, adding to the traffic squeeze, the constant stopping and starting of engines, and the fumes that hang in the air at peak times.

 MT70 FUJ is one of those cars.
-On many days, it can be found parked outside the closed shopfront of Living At Fiveways, kept there for convenience while the owner avoids paying for a permit in their own area.
+On many days, when not left in Hollingdean, it can be found parked in Fiveways itself, outside the closed shopfront of Living At Fiveways, or outside of Solutions Barbers, kept there for convenience while the owner avoids paying for parking in their own area.

 MT70 FUJ does not belong to a Hollingdean resident.
-The owner lives elsewhere in the city but consistently chooses to park here, taking advantage of Hollingdean’s lack of parking restrictions to secure a free space within walking distance of their home.
+The owner lives elsewhere in the city but consistently chooses to park here, taking advantage of Hollingdean’s lack of restrictions to secure a free space within walking distance of Fiveways.

 While it might not take up as much space as a large SUV or a camper van, the effect is still the same: one less space for a resident, more cars circling the neighbourhood looking for somewhere to stop, and more idling engines adding to noise and pollution.